Leaders in Tubing and Dip Molding

 - Crimping capabilities that help you do your job safely and more efficiently.

 - Superb lead times – getting you what you want, when you want it.

 - Customized packaging – bulk bagged, individually bagged and sealed.

 We produce the very best Thermoplastic Elastomer Tubing, PVC Tubing, Latex Tubing, Dip-Molded Parts and Prototypes, and Free-Band® Tourniquets – and we’re the only manufacturer of Natural Rubber Latex Tubing in the United States.

 We work with diverse and highly regulated industries over a multiplicity of applications, including Medical and Surgical, Dental, Food & Beverage, Laboratory Supply, Sports & Leisure, and Distribution & Industrial.

-We have almost 60 years of expertise in manufacturing working with Thermoplastic Elastomer (TPE), Polyvinyl Chloride (PVC), Natural Rubber Latex, Synthetic Polyisoprene, Neoprene Rubber, Santoprene, and Thermoplastic Polyurethane (TPU).
+We have 60 years of expertise in manufacturing working with Thermoplastic Elastomer (TPE), Polyvinyl Chloride (PVC), Natural Rubber Latex, Synthetic Polyisoprene, Neoprene Rubber, Santoprene, and Thermoplastic Polyurethane (TPU).